Marko Vuokola: Collaborations

-Together with artist colleague Pasi Eerik Karjula Vuokola has formed the collective OLO since 1990.
-OLO is primarily working with site-engaged installations and commissions.
+Together with fellow artist Pasi Eerik Karjula, Vuokola has formed the OLO collective since 1990.
+OLO primarily works with site-engaged installations and commissions.
 The collaboration has resulted in over 50 works, most of them outside of Finland.
 The best known of these is the extensive public art work for Hietalahti Square in Helsinki (OLO No. 22, 2000).

-Another long term collaboration although less formalised is the collective Forest Camp, which was formed in 1998.
+Another long term collaboration although less formalised is the Forest Camp collective, which was formed in 1998.
 Forest Camp functions as a think tank for immaterial work and temporary public interventions.

 Exhibitions

 Vuokola’s solo exhibitions include a major presentation at SKMU Sørlandets kunstmuseum in Norway in 2011, followed by a large intervention with his works installed together with the collection of Trondheim Kunstmuseum in 2012-13, for which a book was published documenting the installations.
 He has shown extensively with Galerie Anhava in Helsinki since 1992.
 He was in 1994 the youngest artist to be presented with a solo exhibition at the Museum of Contemporary Art in Ateneum, the Finnish National Gallery in Helsinki.

-Among Vuokola's most important group exhibitions are Melbourne International Biennial 1999 (in OLO collaboration with Pasi Eerik Karjula; curator Juliana Engberg); "Rock the Campo" organised by Frame Finnish Funf for Art Exchange at the 49th Venice Biennale 2001; "From Dust to Dusk" at Charlottenborg in Copenhagen 2003 (curator Pontus Kyander); "Gridlock: cities, structures, spaces" at Govett-Brewster Art Gallery in New Plymouth, New Zealand (curator Simon Rees); "Sense of the Real" at Ars 06, Kiasma in Helsinki 2006 (with collective Forest Camp, curated by Tuula Karjalainen and Jari-Pekka Vanhala); "Super Structures" a public art project by a little blah blah in Ho Chi Minh City, Vietnam, 2008 (curators Sue Hajdu & Pontus Kyander); "Entr'acte" at Kukje Gallery in Seoul, South Korea 2009 (curator Pontus Kyander); "East of the Sun and West of the Moon" at Växjö Konsthall, Sweden 2012; and "Memories can’t wait – Film without film", 60th International Short Film Festival Oberhausen, Germany (curator Mika Taanila).
+Among Vuokola's most important group exhibitions are Melbourne International Biennial 1999 (in OLO collaboration with Pasi Eerik Karjula; curator Juliana Engberg); "Rock the Campo" organised by Frame Finnish Funf for Art Exchange at the 49th Venice Biennale 2001; "From Dust to Dusk" at Charlottenborg in Copenhagen 2003 (curator Pontus Kyander); "Gridlock: cities, structures, spaces" at Govett-Brewster Art Gallery in New Plymouth, New Zealand (curator Simon Rees); "Sense of the Real" at Ars 06, Kiasma in Helsinki 2006 (with collective Forest Camp, curated by Tuula Karjalainen and Jari-Pekka Vanhala); "Super Structures" a public art project in Ho Chi Minh City, Vietnam, 2008 (curators Sue Hajdu & Pontus Kyander); "Entr'acte" at Kukje Gallery in Seoul, South Korea 2009 (curator Pontus Kyander); "East of the Sun and West of the Moon" at Växjö Konsthall, Sweden 2012; and "Memories can’t wait – Film without film", 60th International Short Film Festival Oberhausen, Germany (curator Mika Taanila).

 Collections

 Vuokola is represented in many public collections in Finland, such as the Kiasma Museum of Contemporary Art, Helsinki City Art Museum, EMMA – Espoo Museum of Modern Art, The Collection of the Finnish State, The Finnish Museum of Photography in Helsinki, Tampere Museum of Contemporary Art, and Sara Hildén Art Museum in Tampere.

-His works are included also in the Malmö Art Museum in Sweden, the collection of Public Art Agency Sweden, Stockholm, SKMU Sørlandets Kunstmuseum in Kristiansand, Norway and Trondheim Kunstmuseum, Norway.
+His works are also included in the Malmö Art Museum in Sweden, the collection of Public Art Agency Sweden, Stockholm, SKMU Sørlandets Kunstmuseum in Kristiansand, Norway and Trondheim Kunstmuseum, Norway.

 Art market

-Vuokola's works have only rarely surfaced on the secondary market, but when a mid-size (125 x 125 cm x 2) diptych from The Seventh Wave-series depicting the Versailles park in France was auctioned on Christie's in London in 2008, the price reached 15,625 GBP (23,375 USD), twice over estimate.
+Vuokola's works have only rarely surfaced on the secondary market, but when a mid-size (125 x 125 cm x 2) diptych from The Seventh Wave-series depicting the Versailles park in France was auctioned on Christie's in London in 2008, the price reached £15,625 ($23,375), over twice its estimate.